Zzh-tju/DIoU-SSD-pytorch/README.md

 ```
 ### DIoU-NMS
 NMS can be chosen with the `nms_kind` option in the `config/config.py` file.
 If set it to `greedynms`, it means using greedy-NMS.
 Besides that, similar to DIoU-NMS in Faster R-CNN, we also introduce `beta1` for DIoU-NMS in SSD, that is DIoU = IoU - R_DIoU ^ {beta1}.
 With this operation, DIoU-NMS may perform better than default beta1=1.0.
-But for SSD `beta1=1.0` seems to be good enough.
+I recommand for SSD `beta1=0.5~1.0` will be good.
 ```
   'nms_kind': "diounms"
 ```